fujaba/fulibFx/ERROR_CODES.md

 - Annotation Processor: ❌

 This error is thrown if the type of the parameter value does not match the type of the field.
+This error also occurs if the expected type is a primitive type and the provided value is `null`.

 ### 4008: `Parameter '*' in method '*' in class '*' is of type '*' but the provided value is of type '*'.`